MtDalPizzol/laravel-vue-cli/README.md

 # Integrate Laravel with a Vue CLI app with Hot Module Replacement and no backend API

-> This repository is the result of an article I published at [DEV Community](https://dev.to/mtdalpizzol/integrate-laravel-and-vue-cli-app-with-hot-module-replacement-and-no-backend-api-4h76) which is replicated bellow.
+> This repository is the result of an article I published at [DEV Community](https://dev.to/mtdalpizzol/integrate-laravel-and-vue-cli-app-with-hot-module-replacement-and-no-backend-api-4h76) which is replicated below.
 If this is useful to you, make sure to [follow me there](https://dev.to/mtdalpizzol).

 ## How to use this repo